Welcome to MTG Meta Breakers! This series is devoted to helping you take on some of the most common decks in your favorite formats (aka “the meta”).

 This makes a deck like Yawgmoth unfavorable, as it relies on small creatures surviving and can be weak to a well-timed discard spell.
 Scam’s early plays counter Yawgmoth’s strategy of developing a board, and if Yawgmoth itself doesn’t get discarded, it can be easily killed thanks to all the removal.

 Creativity is also somewhat weak to the black-red deck since the main goal hinges on keeping a creature alive to sacrifice to the namesake card.
+With the addition of Orcish Bowmasters, 1/1 tokens are nothing but fodder.
 Blood Moon attacks your multicolor mana base and Dwarven Mine, and Scam can also beat an Archon of Cruelty on the battlefield thanks to Terminate.
 Counterspells can increase Creativity’s odds, but an early elemental sometimes just takes over the game.
 The Jund version with Persist has a much better chance against all the discard spells.

 On the other hand, decks that don’t have much synergy are more favored, since hand disruption or losing a creature to removal are less likely to seriously impact their game plan.